keyboardpartner/HX3/BETA/readme.md

 If you don't need separate sutain/sostenuto inputs for upper and lower manuals, just connect both inputs for each function, i.e. 4 and 6 for sustain and 3 and 5 for sostenuto.
 Do not bridge all 4 inputs.

+NOTE: Hardware input pins only work with FPGA #03042017 and up.

 Both are controllable by MIDI CC #64 also (wired by "MIDI CC set" menu to either sustain or sostenuto).
 These functions work even on splitted